hayderabdela/Car-logo-detector/README.md

 ---

-# Car Brand Detection using Convolutional Neural Networks
+# Car logo Detection using Convolutional Neural Networks

 ## Overview
-This repository contains code for a deep learning model that performs car brand detection using convolutional neural networks (CNNs).
-The model is trained to classify images of cars into different brand categories.
+This repository contains code for a deep learning model that performs car logo detection using convolutional neural networks (CNNs).
+The model is trained to classify images of car logos into different brand categories.

 ### Features
 - **Data Augmentation**: The training dataset undergoes data augmentation using techniques such as rescaling, shearing, zooming, and horizontal flipping to enhance model generalization.